 \textbf{Remark on Terminology.} We briefly address our choice of nomenclature.
 The notion of supersingularity was introduced by Barthel and Livn\'{e} (\cite{BL94} and \cite{BL95}) in their classification of smooth, irreducible, nonsupercuspidal mod-$p$ representations of $\textrm{GL}_2(F)$.
-A smooth representation of $\textrm{GL}_2(F)$ is called \emph{supersingular} if a certain operator of the spherical Hecke algebra acts by zero, while it is called \emph{supercuspidal} if it is not a subquotient of a parabolically induced representation.
-Theorems 33, 34, and Corollary 36(1) of \cite{BL94} show that a smooth representation of $\textrm{GL}_2(F)$ admitting a central character is supercuspidal if and only if it is supersingular.
-In the present case, the study of spherical Hecke algebras for the group $\textrm{U}(2,1)(E/F)$ has been initiated by Henniart and Vign\'{e}ras in \cite{HV11}, and Abdellatif in \cite{Ab11}, with an analogous notion of supersingularity defined in \cite{Ab11}.
-The arguments in \cite{BL94} and \cite{BL95} may be extended to the group $\textrm{U}(2,1)(E/F)$; these results, combined with those of \cite{Ab11}, would show the equivalence of the notions of supercuspidality and supersingularity.
-Based on results contained in \cite{HV11-2} and \cite{He11}, it is very likely that these two notions coincide.
-In anticipation of these results, we shall assume that this is the case.
-We use the term \emph{supersingular representation} for what might otherwise be referred to as a \emph{supercuspidal representation}, and henceforth refer only to supersingular representations.
+For a general connected reductive group, an irreducible smooth representation $\pi$ is called \emph{supersingular} if the localization of a certain Hom-space associated to $\pi$ is trivial, while $\pi$ called \emph{supercuspidal} if it is not a subquotient of a parabolically induced representation.
+Forthcoming work of Abe--Henniart--Herzig--Vign\'{e}ras (\cite{AHHV}) establishes the equivalence of these two notions.
+In anticipation of these results, we will make no distinction between supercuspidal and supersingular representations, and henceforth only use the term supersingular.

 \textbf{Acknowledgements.} The authors would like to thank their advisors, Professors Rachel Ollivier and Shaun Stevens, for suggesting this problem, as well as for many helpful and illuminating discussions throughout the course of working on this paper.
 Part of this work was done while the first author was a visitor at the University of East Anglia, and he wishes to thank the institution for their support.
 Additionally, the first author would like to warmly thank Professor James Humphreys for several enlightening discussions, and for providing a copy of Dordowsky's thesis.
 The first author was supported by NSF Grant DMS-0739400; the second author was supported by EPSRC Grant EP/H00534X/1.